ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 ---
-title: Extension of the Datagram Transport Layer Security (DTLS) Profile for Authentication and Authorization for Constrained Environments (ACE) to Transport Layer Security (TLS)
+title: Extension to TLS of the DTLS Profile for Authentication and Authorization for Constrained Environments (ACE)
 docname: draft-ietf-ace-extend-dtls-authorize
 abbrev: CoAP-DTLS Extension to TLS
 docname: draft-ietf-ace-extend-dtls-authorize-latest